wix-incubator/obsidian/packages/vscode-language-server-obsidian/README.md

 During development using [ts-ast-viewer.com](https://ts-ast-viewer.com/#) to analyze source files is very helpful.

 ## Tests
 Run `npm run test` to execute all test from the terminal.
-Alternatively, install the [Wallaby](https://marketplace.visualstudio.com/items?itemName=WallabyJs.wallaby-vscode) extention for VSCode to continously execute tests within the IDE.
+Alternatively, install the [Wallaby](https://marketplace.visualstudio.com/items?itemName=WallabyJs.wallaby-vscode) extention to continously execute tests within VSCode.

 ## Debugging
 1. Run `npm run watch` to compile to continiously debug the project